hubmapconsortium/metadata-schema-mapping/README.md

 # Schema Mapping Resources

+**This repository is deprecated, please refer to [this repository](https://github.com/hubmapconsortium/reharmonize-legacy-metadata) for the latest updates**

 ## Overview
 This repository contains a collection of JSON files representing mappings between legacy schemas and updated schemas stored as CEDAR templates.
 The mappings are organized into two main aspects: